Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

     4. The router now has to determine the correct interface on which the datagram is to be forwarded.
 This is done by consulting a <mark>forwarding table</mark> in the router.
     5. This interface then passes the datagram to its adapter, which encapsulates the datagram in a new frame and sends the frame into another Subnet.
 The destination MAC address is again acquired by ARP .

+> ### 6.3.2 Ethernet

-- Today,Ethernet mainly uses a switch-based star topology.
+- Today,Ethernet mainly uses a <mark>switch-based star topology</mark>.
-- switch is not only “collision-less” but is also a bona-fide store-and-forward packet switch
+- switch is not only “collision-less” but is also a  <mark>store-and-forward</mark> packet switch
 - a switch operates only up through layer 2

 - Ethernet Frame Structure
 ![ethernet_frame](/images/computer_networking_topdown/ethernet_frame.png)

   1. Data field (46 to 1,500 bytes).
 This field carries the IP datagram.
   2. Destination address (6 bytes)
   3. Source address (6 bytes).
   4. Type field (2 bytes): The type field permits Ethernet to multiplex and demultiplex network-layer protocols
   5. Cyclic redundancy check (CRC) (4 bytes). the purpose of the CRC field is to allow the receiving adapter, adapter B, to detect bit errors in the frame
   6. Preamble (8 bytes).
-The Ethernet frame begins with an 8-byte preamble field.
-Each of the first 7 bytes of the preamble has a value of 10101010;(this allows the receiver to set its clock) the last byte is 10101011.
-The first 7 bytes of the preamble serve to “wake up” the receiving adapters and to synchronize their clocks to that of the sender’s clock.The last 2 bits of the eighth byte of the preamble (the first two consecutive 1s) alert adapter B that the “important stuff” is about to come
+For “waking up” the receiving adapters and to synchronize their clocks to that of the sender’s clock.